Unhaunted

 This psalm was penned by a giant slayer, but at the time of the writing he didn’t exactly sound like a champion, nor did he feel like one.
 He had learned, as I had to, the way to beat back the things that go bump in the night.
 You beat them on the floor.
 What on earth does that mean?
 Well, doing some carpet time...face down on the floor calling out to God.

-During the 1980s I suffered the loss of a home and marriage, two miscarriages, and all within the stress of living a very public life.
-Many told me what they thought, weighed in on private matters, showed up on the doorstep, and not always with words of comfort.
-One particular night of struggle, I felt totally as David describes in the timeless psalm – alone, tear-drenched, fractured, scared for my future and for my daughter, weighted by any and all decisions contributing to the place I was in.
+During the 1980s I suffered the loss of a marriage and the home we had built, two miscarriages, and all within the stress of living a very public life.
+One miscarriage had resulted in an emergency surgery that was difficult to recover from, my body as broken as my heart.
+The losses piled up in an overwhelming way.
+Many told me what they thought, weighed in on private matters, showed up on my doorstep, and not always with words of comfort.
+One particular night of struggle, I felt totally as David describes in the timeless psalm – alone, tear-drenched, fractured, scared for my future and for my daughter's future, weighted by all the decisions contributing to the place I was in.
 But that particular night, all I could do was lay face down on the floor and pray in the spirit.
+No words of understanding could come.
 I lacked the strength to even pull up into a kneel.
-My cries did not feel like they could rise above the ceiling.
+My cries did not feel like they could adequately leave my body, let alone rise above the ceiling.
 I laid there a long, long time and at 1am, as if on the stroke of the hour, the presence of the Lord rolled into that little den.
-An anointing of peace started at the crown of my head and flooded down my body, soul and all, completely settling me and felt as if the whole room contained it.
-I don’t know how long I continued to lay there resting in it, though in reality nothing changed in the circumstances.
-That night, at the age of 26, I met pane al pane, face to face, with Peace and the One who steps into the middle with you, and I knew I was not alone.
-I began to change.
-Year by year, I continued to draw into Him and study after Him and learn to walk with Him to keep near to His peace that alone could comfort and guide me.
-And yes, even after divine lessons, there were times I made mistakes and missed His instructions, but Grace taught me how to get back to the floor.
+A tangible anointing of peace started at the crown of my head and flooded down my body, soul and all, completely settling me and it felt as if the whole room contained it.
+He breathed in me.

 missed psalm 6:13